SalavatFayzullin/communism-online/README.md

 1. Create a new directory under `translations/` with the language code
 2. Copy the translation templates and translate the strings
 3. Compile the translations with `python compile_translations.py`

+## Music Library

+The application features a revolutionary music library where users can:

+- Upload music files (.mp3, .wav, .ogg)
+- Browse music shared by other comrades
+- Search for music by title, artist, or description
+- Listen to music directly in the browser

+### Music Search Rules

+The music search functionality operates according to the following principles:

+1. **Case-Insensitive Matching**: All searches are performed case-insensitively, allowing users to find music regardless of capitalization.
+2. **Multi-Field Search**: The search engine examines three fields:
+   - Song title
+   - Artist name
+   - Description text
+3. **Substring Matching**: The search matches any part of the field content, not just the beginning.
+4. **Single Query Approach**: One search term is used to match across all fields simultaneously.
+5. **Empty Results Handling**: When no matches are found, a revolutionary message encourages users to contribute.

+The search is designed with the ideals of accessibility and community in mind, ensuring all comrades can easily find revolutionary music to inspire their cause.